Frequently Asked Questions

 13. Which communities in Texas use reclaimed water?

 The City of San Antonio uses reclaimed water to augment stream flow in the San Antonio River along the famous River Walk.
-The cities of Amarillo, Lakeway, Las Colinas, Lubbock, and Odessa use reclaimed water to irrigate golf courses and landscapes while Harlingen, San Angelo, Odessa, and Lubbock use it in cooling towers and for power generation (source: City of Austin Reclaimed Water Program).
+The cities of Amarillo, Lakeway, Las Colinas, Lubbock, and Odessa use reclaimed water to irrigate golf courses and landscapes while Harlingen, San Angelo, Odessa, and Lubbock use it in cooling towers and for power generation.
 The El Paso Water Utilities re-injects reclaimed water through injection wells and infiltration basins to replenish the Hueco Bolson Aquifer.
 The North Texas Municipal Water District and Tarrant Regional Water District both provide treatment through man-made wetlands and then route the reuse water to the water treatment plant or reservoir for treatment and future use.
 The City of Austin has plans to use reclaimed water on golf courses and for landscape irrigation.

 14. Is water reuse a water management strategy that has to be considered by regional water planning groups (RWPGs) for their plans?